Types of Mesothelioma Settlements

 Though clinical trials are not a form of compensation, eligible patients can receive free treatment options that are still in trial phases.
 Government agencies or private charities typically fund mesothelioma clinical trials.

-The Department of Veterans Affairs (VA) offers benefits to former service members who received an honorable or general discharge.
-From the early 1900s to the 1970s, the military used asbestos in its buildings, aircraft, and navy ships, exposing thousands of service members.
+Primarily, the Department of Veterans Affairs (VA) offers benefits to former servicemembers who received an honorable discharge.
+From the early 1900s to the 1970s, the military used asbestos in its buildings, aircraft, and navy ships, exposing thousands of servicemembers.
 VA benefits typically cover the costs for mesothelioma treatment.

 Mesothelioma patients can seek additional compensation through workers’ compensation (WC), a state-mandated insurance program.
 Employers must offer WC to employees injured on the job.
 WC covers any costs related to the injury, such as mesothelioma treatment.